+- EDUC 5113 Techniques of Research

-EDUC 5133 Modern Philosophies of Education EDUC 5183 Contemporary Issues in Education EDUC 5363 Principles of Instructional Design
+- EDUC 5133 Modern Philosophies of Education

+- EDUC 5183 Contemporary Issues in Education

+- EDUC 5363 Principles of Instructional Design

 Students should choose EITHER the Non-Thesis or Thesis option.
 A maximum of three hours of Thesis may be counted toward the degree.